AnyNN07/VLM-DTI/README.md

 ## Environment Setup

-The code in this repository is designed to run in a Conda environment named `noveldti`.
+The code in this repository is designed to run in a Conda environment named `vlmdti`.
 Ensure you have properly configured and activated this environment before executing the scripts:

 ```bash
 conda activate noveldti